ill-cam/wearables/CodeBook.md

 The zip file size is 59.7 MB
 ###############################################################

-The "combined.csv"" file
+The "combined.txt"" file

-Size is 53.4 KB
+Size is 9.4 MB

 This file combines the data from the following six files into one table that includes all measurement data for all 30 participants in the study.